cbarill2/SimpleDungeonGame/README.md

 - Add collectible items
 - Simple enemy AI (enemies will at least move toward players and fight back)
 - Multiple enemy difficulty levels
-- Better procedural generation (the door and enemy placement are _really_ dumb right now)
+- Better procedural generation (the door and enemy placement are _pretty_ dumb right now)
 - Sprite Animations, Menus/UI, Sounds, Better Art

 #### How To Play
 - Escape: exit the game
 - R: restart the game
 - Space: end current player's turn
-- W, A, S, D: move around the game board
+- W, A, S, D: move the camera
 - Left-click: move current player to a movable tile, or attack an enemy unit
 - Left-click-and-drag: when attacking, drag-and-drop one of the available dice to attack roll
+- Right-click: cancel pending attack or die roll
 - Mousewheel Scroll: zoom in and zoom out